 Explorers join one of the units in the District but can attend any Unit’s meeting if the activity interests them.

 Being an Explorer allows young people to fit their other interests in and around Explorer meetings.
 Explorers can also join the Young Leader Scouting scheme and develop leadership skills working with a younger Scouting section in the local area.

 There is an opportunity to alongside Scoutings top awards work towards the Duke of Edinburgh’s Awards.
 Employers and Higher Education / Universities acknowledge this scheme as showing responsibility, leadership and commitment.

 Scout Network (age 18 – 25)

 When Explorer Scouts are 18 they move on to the local Scout Network for 18 – 25 year olds.
 The Scout Network is the first adult section of Scouting.
 Many Scout Network members also take on appointments as leaders in Scouting.
 Contact Alex Bingle email@example.com

 Scout Active Support allows you to get involved in Scouting on a flexible basis without the commitment of being a ‘regular’ leader.

 We welcome adults over the age of 18 years.
 There is no requirement to have been involved in Scouting before joining.
 Any training and support you need will be provided free.
 All you need is a willingness to want to support young people in having fun and developing their full potential and to enjoy a social life with like-minded people.
-Everyone in Scout Active Support is a full member of the Scout Association and will be required to complete a CRB check.
+Everyone in Scout Active Support is a full member of the Scout Association and will be required to complete a DBS check.

 We meet on the 3rd Thursday of January, March, May, July, September & November, at Selsley Scout HQ to plan our Scouting and importantly our social activities.
 Throughout the year we support the District by providing help for bases at Camps, Hikes, Penn Wood Open days and any other scouting activity you can imagine.